libgirlenterprise/dong-quickstart/tutorial.md

 As you see, Service class is a general Service structure that

 1. you're not forced to utilize machine learning models.
 That means you can declare multiple handlers for various purposes.
 2. it doesn't bind to any communication protocol.
 Now on **dong cloud** you can deploy it as a http service endpoint, while in the future **dong** will provide more tools to integrate your model into different application interfaces such as edge computation.
+3. Again, by letting `DefaultService` inherit the desired functionalities from the prepared modules, you can make it as what you like.
+Here we load a trained model for the Service class as an example.

 ### Load a trained model in Service class